Dry grass can test the patience of any homeowner. Identifying the cause and following these simple steps can make dead grass disappear.

+The goal is thick green grass that looks like a golf course, but grass tends to have a mind of its own sometimes.
 Dealing with patches of dry grass in your lawn can be a real challenge.
-They seem to mysteriously show up without warning and quickly wear out their welcome.
+Those spiky yellow or brown spots seem to mysteriously show up without warning, and quickly wear out their welcome.
 Determining the reasons why those patches of dead grass are there in the first place will help you figure out a game plan to fix them once and for all.

 What Is Dry Grass?